Asymptotic Stability of multi-solitons for $1$d Supercritical NLS: Introduction

-will not be an exact solution anymore.
-But one can always construction solutions $\psi$ to \eqref{NLS1d} such that as $t \rightarrow \infty$, See C\^ote, Martel and Merle \cite{CoteMartelMerle}.
+Such a superposition is not an exact solution due to the nonlinearity, but approximate multi-soliton dynamics can still be constructed.
+More precisely, one can always construct solutions $\psi$ to \eqref{NLS1d} such that as $t \rightarrow \infty$, we refer to C\^ote, Martel and Merle \cite{CoteMartelMerle} for the construction.

-It is expected for many dispersive models any reasonable solution converges when $t$ goes to infinity in some Sobolev norm to a multi-soliton plus radiation.
-This property is called the Soliton Resolution Conjecture, which is one of the many motivations concerning the research of the dynamics of solitons and multi-solitons.
-Concerning references on the soliton resolution conjecture, see, for example, \cite{solitonresol2}, \cite{solitonresol1}, \cite{solresolwavemap}, \cite{solresolution4}, \cite{solresolwavemap} and reference therein.
+The asymptotic behavior of solutions to nonlinear dispersive equations is a central theme in modern PDE theory.
+A fundamental question — underpinning the Soliton Resolution Conjecture — is whether general solutions decompose, as $t\rightarrow\infty$, into a superposition of coherent structures (solitons) and a radiative part that disperses.
+Concerning references on the soliton resolution conjecture, see, for example, \cite{solitonresol2}, \cite{solitonresol1}, \cite{solresolwavemap} and references therein.
+Understanding this decomposition has motivated the research of the dynamics of solitons and multi-solitons.

 In this paper, we are interested in the asymptotic stability of the multi-soliton \eqref{eq:mulisoliton}.
-The asymptotic stability refers to the situation in which small perturbations not only remain small, but in fact disperse.
-Due to the supercritical nature, it is well known that solitary waves for \eqref{NLS1d} are unstable and of course for the multi-solitons.
-Under the well-separation conditions for both centers and velocities, we establish the existence of a center-stable manifold of finite codimension around multi-solitons such that the asymptotic stability hold with perturbations on this center-stable manifold: if the initial perturbation is in this manifold, then the remainder of the solution will scatter as $t$ approaches.
+The asymptotic stability refers to the situation in which small perturbations not only remain small, but in fact, disperse.
+Due to the $L^2$-supercritical nature of the equation, it is well known that solitary waves for \eqref{NLS1d} are unstable, and the same instability holds for multi-solitons.
+Under the well-separation condition for centers, we establish the existence of a center-stable manifold of finite codimension around multi-solitons for which asymptotic stability holds with perturbations on this center-stable manifold: if the initial perturbation is in this manifold, then the remainder of the solution will scatter as $t\rightarrow\infty$.
 For technical reasons, we restrict our attention to the case $k>2+\frac{3}{4}=\frac{11}{4}.$ We do not claim that this condition on $k$ is optimal by our approach.